 This is not uncomfortable, and usually does not cause any problems.
-The labia always separate as a girl gets older when the levels of the hormone oestrogen rise in her body, but if there are any problems the labia can be separated earlier.
+The labia always separate as a girl gets older when the levels of the hormone oestrogen rise in her body in early puberty, but if there are any problems the labia can be separated earlier.

 The causes of fused labia